edoyango/learngenomics.dev/docs/02-genomic-variation/02-single-nucleotide-variation.md

 researchers apply biological knowledge _a priori_ to improve the odds of finding relevant SNVs.
 Commonly scientists focus their efforts on SNVs that fall within exons of genes that are known to be associated with cancer or that are predicted to alter the protein product.

+*EY notes: Scientists focus on the genes that are associated or predicted to alter the protein product to narrow down the SNV's and improve statisticaly power of their GWAS studies.
+The exon region is focused on because only the exon regions are transcribed into mRNA, and the intron regions (the parts that are removed), don't play a role in causing cancer.*

+Databases such
-Databases such as [COSMIC](https://cancer.sanger.ac.uk/cosmic) track variants in cancer genomes to help identify genes and genomic locations that are commonly mutated and are, therefore, more likely to be relevant to disease.
+as [COSMIC](https://cancer.sanger.ac.uk/cosmic) track variants in cancer genomes to help identify genes and genomic locations that are commonly mutated and are, therefore, more likely to be relevant to disease.